DataDog/hiring-engineers/answers.md

 At first, I got an application key from `API > Application Keys` in Datadog Web UI.
 It's necessary for utilizing Datadog API.

-Then, created the following bash script for generating a timeboard.
+Then, created the following bash script for generating a timeboard and executed it.

 ```bash
 #!/bin/bash -eux